-Start with Balance
+Start with Balance in your life

-If like most business owners you LOVE what you do, always be aware of the need for balance.
-Paradoxically, by working a little less, you often find that you achieve a little more.
+If like most business owners you LOVE what you do, always be aware of the need for balance.ย Paradoxically, by working a little less, you often find that you achieve a little more.

-and Danny says this:
+and Danny said:

-When we’re passionate about something, we never see it as something we have to do – we see it as something we want to do.
+When weโ€™re passionate about something, we never see it as something we have to do โ€“ we see it as something we want to do.
 But how long does it take for our not work leading to everything else not working?

-Take time for yourself — every day!
+Take time for yourself โ€” every day!

 I put them on a post-it and left it there for a few years.
 My friend struggled and still struggles with the same problem himself, so in reminding me, he was reminding himself.

-But I do love what I do, I love working with my clients, I love blogging, I love social networking and writing in general so none of it is work for me.
-However, I do know that I can’t be creative all the time and the well does run dry.
-So I break up my days, doing house projects sometimes and on days when I am running out of steam, I take a nap.
+However, I do know I can’t be creative all the time and the well does run dry.
+So I break up my days, doing house projects sometimes.
+When I am running out of steam, I take a nap.

 In the summer months, I tend to be outside much more.
 Wisconsin doesn’t lend itself to play much, for me, anyway since I don’t ski or snowmobile.
 In the spring, summer, and fall, I walk and work in my yard or even just move to the deck.

 I wrote about the job seeker perspective in All Work and No Play, Or earlier.
 The same concept applies to anyone, job seeker, career changer, entrepreneur, or happily employed and not moving.
-We all need to look at the issue of balance.

-December 29, 2010 | 8:29 pm
+1. Danny Brown on December 29, 2010 at 8:29 pm

 Hey there Julie,